appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. External user authentication services shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Provided evidence shall describe how initial authentication code generation is securely random.
+2. Initial authentication code generation shall be securely random.

 *L2*
-1. External user authentication services shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
 2. Initial authentication code shall be observed to be random.